Snellville Family Dental

 There are other types of solutions that dental crowns can offer, other than simply covering the restoration of a decayed tooth.
 Similarly, dental bridges can also use crowns, which replace a missing tooth.
 In this procedure, the Doctor prepares the adjacent teeth in a similar way for regular crowns to hold the pontic (the replacement tooth) in place.
 Additionally, crowns are used to cover up implants; implants are an alternative method to replacing a missing tooth, but in this procedure the Dentist implants a metal device into the jaw for a stronger and more permanent solution.
 Patients can visit our pages for Dental Implants and Dental Bridges to learn more about these procedures.

 Getting a dental crown is often a procedure that requires many steps for the completion of the restoration.
 Because of this, the pricing can vary.
-Below is a list of all possible procedures included in crown restoration.
+Below is a list of all possible procedures included in the crown restoration.
 These prices are the out of pocket costs for each procedure, and therefore do not reflect any coverage by insurance.
 Insurance will often cover these procedures at a certain percentage.
 For a full list of coverage and benefits, patients can give their insurance company a call or the insured employer’s HR department.
-At Snellville Family Dental, we will submit dental insurance claims as a courtesy to our patients.

 |Root Canal – Anterior